 31.4.3.1 The Scope of Section 31.4.3

-As discussed in Section 31.4.1 of this Attachment Y, the cost allocation principles and methodologies of this Section 31.4.3 apply only to regulated economic transmission projects proposed in response to congestion identified in the CARIS.
+As discussed in Section 31.4.1 of this Attachment Y, the cost allocation principles and methodologies of this Section 31.4.3 apply only to regulated economic transmission projects (“RETPs) proposed in response to congestion identified in the CARIS.
 This Section 31.4.3 does not apply to generation or demand side management projects, nor does it apply to any market-based projects.
-This Section 31.4.3 does not apply to regulated backstop solutions triggered by the NYISO pursuant to the Comprehensive Reliability Planning Process, provided, however, the cost allocation principles and methodologies in this Section 31.4.3 will apply to regulated backstop solutions when the implementation of the regulated backstop solution is accelerated solely to reduce congestion in earlier years of the Study Period.
-The NYISO will work with the ESPWG to develop procedures to deal with the acceleration of regulated backstop solutions for economic reasons.
+This Section 31.4.3 does not apply to regulated backstop solutions triggered by the ISO pursuant to the CSPP, provided, however, the cost allocation principles and methodologies in this Section 31.4.3 will apply to regulated backstop solutions when the implementation of the regulated backstop solution is accelerated solely to reduce congestion in earlier years of the Study Period.
+The ISO will work with the ESPWG to develop procedures to deal with the acceleration of regulated backstop solutions for economic reasons.

 Nothing in this Attachment Y mandates the implementation of any project in response to the congestion identified in the CARIS.